-- a) Street tree planting must be a key feature of a landscape strategy which links into proposed open space with significant trees, the recreation ground and the adjacent cemetery. - b) Landscaping layouts must, where practicable, form green links between open spaces and the public realm, whilst framing visual links from the estate to the adjacent cemetery and recreation ground. - c) There must be street tree planting on the combined East-West street of Acacia Road, Mulholland Close and Clay Avenue, including the retention of established trees as well as the planting of new trees. - d) Additions to existing tree planting, must reinforce the linear nature of the East-West street.
-In addition tree planting should create a landscape buffer between new development and any traffic flow on the route. - e) Tree species must be specified to mitigate against pollution and noise.
-Planting layout and species need to be considered to ensure an attractive street scene whilst taking care not to restrict light or cause overshadowing to adjacent buildings. - f) Landscaping proposals must address the perimeter of the estate in a unified manner.
-Unattractive scrub particularly on Mulholland Close should be removed to improve the setting of established trees and visual links to the surrounding area.
-Mature trees around the estate should be retained and the boundary treatment enhanced. - g) The estate currently has a group of established mature trees in the central green space.
-These trees must be retained and be used to inform the design of landscaping, for example to provide cues for the location of focal points.
+- a) Street tree planting must be a key feature of a landscape strategy which links into proposed open space with significant trees, the recreation ground and the adjacent cemetery. - b) Landscaping layouts must, where practicable, form green links between open spaces and the public realm, whilst framing visual links from the estate to the adjacent cemetery and recreation ground. - c) The estate currently has a group of established mature trees in the central green space.
+These trees must be retained and used to inform the design of landscaping, for example to provide cues for the location of focal points - d) There must be street tree planting on the combined east-west street of Acacia Road, Mulholland Close and Clay Avenue, including the retention of established trees as well as the planting of new trees.
+Tree planting should create a landscape buffer between new development and any traffic flow on this route. - e) Tree species must be specified to mitigate against pollution and noise.
+Planting layout and species need to be considered to ensure an attractive street scene whilst taking care not to restrict light or cause overshadowing to adjacent buildings. - f) Proposals must ensure appropriate provision of private gardens or amenity space to all new dwellings (houses and flats), having regard to relevant standards and the character of the development.